We are on a pilgrimage. We are making progress!! Every person is on a pilgrimage whether they are aware of it or not! Life is a pilgrimage.

 I had to wear a special robe.

-We had to wait until the prayers were over.
+We waited until the prayers were over.
 Marwan explained some of the activities that take place in the mosque.
 We had to remove our shoes.
 The carpet had great springy padding.

 Here are the times for the prayers.

 Hijab is the covering that a Muslim woman wears.
 Niqab is the black robes with only the eyes showing that is not a part of Muslim belief but is worn by Saudi women required by their husbands.
-Jordan has three borders with Saudi Arabia.
+Jordan has three border crossings with Saudi Arabia.